Aspire-Infolabs/FWI_Prediction_Batch8/README.md

-📌 Project Overview
+📌 Project Statement

 Wildfires are strongly influenced by weather and environmental conditions.
-This project focuses on building an intelligent system that predicts the Fire Weather Index (FWI) using historical data and machine learning techniques.
-The project covers the complete ML lifecycle — from data collection and preprocessing to model training, evaluation, and deployment using a Flask web application.
-This project was developed as part of the Infosys Springboard Virtual Internship Program.
+This project focuses on building an intelligent system that predicts the Fire Weather Index (FWI) using historical data and machine learning techniques.The project covers the complete ML lifecycle — from data collection and preprocessing to model training, evaluation, and deployment using a Flask web application.This project was developed as part of the Infosys Springboard Virtual Internship Program.

-🎯 Objectives
+🎯 Problem Outcomes

-a.To analyze weather and fire-related data affecting wildfire behavior. b.To build a reliable ML model for predicting Fire Weather Index (FWI). c.To deploy the trained model as a user-friendly web application. d.To classify wildfire risk into Low, Moderate, High, and Extreme levels.
+a.Analysed weather and fire-related data affecting wildfire behavior. b.Build a reliable ML model for predicting Fire Weather Index (FWI). c.Deployed the trained model as a user-friendly web application. d.Classified wildfire risk into Low, Moderate, High, and Extreme levels.

-🧠 Machine Learning Approach

-Dataset: Algerian Forest Fire Dataset
-Target Variable: Fire Weather Index (FWI)

-Models Implemented:
-Linear Regression
-Ridge Regression ✅ (Final Model)
-Lasso Regression
-Random Forest Regression
-Ridge Regression was selected for deployment due to its ability to handle multicollinearity and provide strong generalization performance.

-⚙️ Features Used for Prediction
+⚙️ Features Used

 Temperature